-There are no planned runway or taxiway closures during construction.
-Hazard marker barriers must be placed to limit access to the active construction areas.
+There will be runway, taxiway, and taxilane closures at different times during construction.
+Runway closure markers and hazard marker barriers must be placed to limit access to the active construction areas.
 The hazard marker barriers must be lighted when dark to prevent aircraft from inadvertently entering areas closed for construction.
 See the CSPP drawings and GCP 70-09 for additional information.
 The construction staging areas and haul routes are shown in the CSPP drawings.